soniasebastian/pwa-text-editor/README.md

 * Clone the repository to your local machine.
 * Run npm install to install the required dependencies.
-* Set up your MySQL database by running the provided SQL files to create the necessary tables and database.
-* Create a .env file in the root directory and provide the following environment variables:
-* DB_NAME=your_database_name
-* DB_USER=your_database_user
-* DB_PASSWORD=your_database_password
-* SESSION_SECRET=your_session_secret_key

 ## Usage
 * Run npm start to start the server and launch the application.
-* Visit http://localhost:3001 in your web browser to access the Tech Blog.
+* Visit http://localhost:3000 in your web browser to access the PWA-Text-Editor.

 ## User Story
 ```